Tignes: 2017 avalanche

 On 13 February 2017, four people died in an avalanche in the ski resort.
 It was reported to be at least 400 metres (1,300 ft) wide and at an altitude of 2,100 metres.
 The members were being led by an ESF instructor but were skiing on a notoriously avalanche prone area, on a day when the avalanche risk in the resort was high.

 Summer

 Tignes is well known for its year round amenities.
 In the summer Tignes shifts towards a multi activity resort with particular focus as an altitude training base for athletes.
 Many come to the resort to utilise the facilities it offers for altitude training with notable sports people such as the French national rugby union team making use of the facilities.
+France's national football team famously trained here prior to their 1998 World Cup win.
+More recently a string of football teams from the UK have used the location for pre-season training, including premier league team, Brighton & Hove Albion.

 However, Tignes still maintains its appeal as a ski resort by offering skiers the ability to ski on the Grande Motte glacier from the end of June to the beginning of August.

 Tignes has the second highest golf course in Europe.
 Designed by the golf architect Philippe Valant, the course features a full 18 hole course running along a 5 km stretch of the mountainside.